hpcleuven/VscDocumentation/README.md

 #### Conda

-The required Python modules can also be installed in a Conda environment:
+This is an example setup for a Conda environment:

 ```bash
 $ conda create -n vscdocs python=3.11